-- 1. This Regulation applies to: - (a) the processing of electronic communications content data in transmission and of electronic communications metadata carried out in connection with the provision and the use of electronic communications services; and to - (b) end-users' terminal equipment information related to processed by or emitted by or stored in the terminal equipment of end-users. - (d)(c) the offering of a publicly available directory of end-users of electronic communications services; - (e)(d) the sending or presenting of direct marketing communications to end-users. - 2.
-This Regulation does not apply to: - (a) activities which fall outside the scope of Union law, and in any event to processing operations concerning national security and defence, regardless of the person carrying out those operations;
+- 1. This Regulation applies to: - (a) the processing of electronic communications content and of electronic communications metadata carried out in connection with the provision and the use of electronic communications services; - (b) end-users' terminal equipment information. - (c) the offering of a publicly available directory of end-users of electronic communications services; - (d) the sending of direct marketing communications to end-users. - 2.
+This Regulation does not apply to: - (a) activities, which fall outside the scope of Union law, and in any event measures, processing activities and operations concerning national security and defence, regardless of who is carrying out those activities whether it is a public authority or a private operator acting at the request of a public authority;

-- (b) activities of the Member States which fall within the scope of Chapter 2 of Title V of the Treaty on European Union; - (c) electronic communications services which are not publicly available; - (d) activities of competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - (e) electronic communications data processed after receipt by the end-user concerned, or by a third party entrusted by that end-user; - (f) electronic communications processed upon receipt by the end-users concerned or by a third party entrusted by the end-user in order to ensure the security of the end-user's network and information systems including their terminal equipment. - 4.
-This Regulation shall be without prejudice to the application of Directive 2000/31/EC, in particular of the liability rules of intermediary service providers in Articles 12 to 15 of that Directive. - 5.
-This Regulation shall be without prejudice to the provisions of Directive 2014/53/EU.
+- (b) activities of the Member States which fall within the scope of Chapter 2 of Title V of the Treaty on European Union; - (c) electronic communications services which are not publicly available; - (d) activities, including data processing activities, of competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security;

+(e) electronic communications data processed after receipt by the end-user concerned,

+- This Regulation shall be without prejudice to the application of Directive 2000/31/EC, in particular of the liability rules of intermediary service providers in Articles 12 to 15 of that Directive. - This Regulation shall be without prejudice to the provisions of Directive 2014/53/EU.